-His name is Bernie Madoff, 78, now serving the first eight of a 150-year prison sentence for the biggest financial fraud in US history.
+His name is Bernie Madoff, 78, now serving the first nine of a 150-year prison sentence for the biggest financial fraud in U.S. history.
 His scheme was uncovered in 2008 and is now a cautionary tale for all investors who place their trust in financial advisors and managers.

 We take a look at advice from several financial gurus on finding the right money coach and avoiding frauds.

-The website Financial Mentor was founded by Todd Tressider, an entrepreneur, and financial coach, and he posted a list of warning signals, that warn against financial gurus who may only be defrauding clients.
+The website Financial Mentor was founded by Todd TresiDder, an entrepreneur, and financial coach, and he posted a list of warning signals that warn against financial gurus who may only be defrauding clients.